-The Endocrine Society is concerned that the European public is at increased risk from ongoing exposure to EDCs.
-There is substantial scientific evidence of harm to human health and the environment from EDCs, illustrating the need for policymakers in the EU to act with urgency.
+The Endocrine Society is concerned that the European public may be placed at risk because critical information about potential health effects of endocrine-disrupting chemicals is being overlooked in the development of guidelines and regulations, hindering the efficient identification of EDCs and the minimization of public health harms from EDC exposure.
 EDC effects know no disciplinary boundaries; teams of scientists, including endocrine scientists, toxicologists, epidemiologists, chemists, environmental scientists and others, must work together to inform EDC-related policies.
 Legislators, regulators, and others involved in EDC-related policies must develop comprehensive programs for all chemicals and regulations governing EDCs in manufactured products, the food supply, and the environment.